maelfabien/maelfabien.github.io/_posts/2018-11-20-Perceptron.md

 - the weights on each neuron is $$ {\beta} $$
 - the activation function is sigmoid, denoted as $$ sig $$.

 We need to apply a stochastic gradient descent.
-The perceptron "learns" how to adapt the weights using back propagation.
+The perceptron "learns" how to adapt the weights using backpropagation.
 The weights and bias are firstly set randomly, and we compute an error rate.
-Then, we proceed to a back propagation to adjust the parameters that we did not correctly identify, and we start all over again for a given number of epoch.
+Then, we proceed to backpropagation to adjust the parameters that we did not correctly identify, and we start all over again for a given number of epochs.

-We will further detail the concepts of stochastic gradient descent and back propagation in the context of Multilayer Perceptron.
+We will further detail the concepts of stochastic gradient descent and backpropagation in the context of Multilayer Perceptron.

 Even the Minsky and Papert perceptron has a major drawback.
 If the categories are linearly separable for example, it identifies a single separating hyper-plane without taking into account the notion of margin we would like to maximize.
 This problem is solved by the Support Vector Machine (SVM) algorithm.